 There are also lots of woodturning projects to include in your inventory.
 You can click on “Projects” in the header or click on “Build Your Inventory” for a complete list of all the projects on the site.

-Please sign up for my newsletter, in the box below, so that you will receive weekly notice of my new posts and projects.
+Please sign up for my newsletter, in the box below, so that you will receive a weekly notice of my new posts and projects.
 Remember to always turn safely.